 The thing about me is that I was only on “The Creamy Crack” for a year (and not until I turned 17), but I still say I’ve only been “Natural” since 2014.

-I say this because that was the year I wore my hair out for the first time with confidence, the first time I took care of it, and the first time I was really proud of it in its natural state.
+I say this because that was the year I wore my hair out for the first time as an adult, the first time I took care of it, and the first time I was genuinely proud of it in its natural state.

 While I was blessed with an abundance of hair, I was definitely not given easy hair.

 I have always had a lot of hair.
 In fact, I came out of the womb with a head full of it.
-As a bady, my hair was much softer, and it stayed out in an adorable fro most of the time.
+As a baby, my hair was much softer, and it stayed out in an adorable fro most of the time.
 As I got older, it became steadily thicker, kinkier, and coarser.
-It was only then that we started braiding and containing it out of convenience for day to day, and out of necessity for my dance classes.
+It was only then that we started braiding and containing it out of convenience for day to day… and as a requirement for my dance classes.

 As I reached school level, I loved my big hair as a sort of novelty.
-The other kids liked to touch it and squeeze it, and pretend it was a pillow.
+The other kids liked to touch it and squeeze it, pretending it was a pillow.
 In my dance routines, I was encouraged to wear it out because it would make me more [Insert: Funky – Urban – Jungle – African- Cool].
-Either way, everybody loved my hair, and I liked that.
+Either way, everybody seemed to love my hair, and I liked that.

 The thing about my appreciation for my hair, is that while it may have been a cool party trick, I didn’t appreciate it so much on a daily basis.

 Despite encouragement to “wear it out”, in elementary school my hair stayed predominantly in braids, (which I would then tie back into a ponytail).
 At that age, I don’t remember if it was the way it looked in its natural glory that bothered me, or just the hassle of dealing with it.